seanpmaxwell/Typescript-Best-Practices/README.md

 Important, even though the terms file, script, and module are used interchangeably, there is technically a difference between them.

 File _types_:
-  - **module**: any file which has imports/exports.
-TypeScript will locally scope all declarations inside a module so they will not be accessible ot other files unless exported.
+  - **module**: Any file which has imports/exports.
+TypeScript will locally scope all declarations inside a module so they will not be accessible to other files unless exported.
-  - **script**: if a file contains not imports/exports, then it's a _script_ and TypeScript will globally scope all it's contents so other files can see them without importing them.
+  - **script**: A file which does not contain any imports/exports.
+TypeScript will globally scope all its contents so other files can see them without importing them.

 File _categories_:
   - **declaration:** exports a single declared item (e.g., a large function, enum, or configuration object).